ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-0-introduction.md

 ### Understanding CAP in Our Distributed Counter

 In our distributed counter we'll mainly focus on **AP** (Availability and Partition tolerance) parts of CAP.
-Why not Consistency you may ask?
+Why not strong Consistency you may ask?
 In the CAP theorem, consistency specifically refers to linearizability (sometimes called strong consistency), which is about all nodes seeing the same data at the same time.
 We don't need this strong consistency for our counter; we need _eventual_ consistency.
 Our primary concern is ensuring that all nodes (counters) in our cluster (a bunch of counters) converge to the same final value, regardless of the order in which operations occur.

 Since the precise operation order isn't critical for a counter - does it really matter if increments and decrements happen in the sequence **4-3-2-1-6**?
 No. What matters is that all nodes eventually reach the same consistent state.